-By default, CLion analyses the code in all open files and highlights the detected code issues.
+By default, CLion analyzes the code in all open files and highlights the detected code issues.
 You can fix most of the issues immediately by applying quick-fixes.

 Place the caret at the highlighted piece of code and press Alt+Enter:

-You can also hover the mouse over the highlighted element and apply a quick-fix from the inspection popup:
+You can also hover over the highlighted element and apply a quick-fix from the inspection popup:

 For some inspections, you can open a preview by pressing Ctrl+Shift+I.